top of page

 Scrap the Training Plan, and Explore Self - Coaching

-There is a reason there are so many different training methodologies and approaches out there: Canova, Lydiard, Daniels the newly-publicized 'Norwegian approach,' and many more!
-A lot of different things work, for different reasons, at different times, for different people.
+There’s a reason so many different training methodologies exist: Canova, Lydiard, Daniels, the recently popularized Norwegian approach, and many more.
+A lot of different things work—for different reasons, at different times, for different people.

 Get a Custom Training Plan with Modifications Offered